 While it is important to understand customer pain points, guiding your brand based on customer input is a fast way to blend in to brand mediocrity and just start looking like everyone else.

 Giving your brand a unique voice and the ability to stand out from the clutter takes courage and is trending towards a lost art.
 Embrace your differences and don’t be afraid to stand out from the crowd.

 Matthew Dobinson, Expert Cog

 Book recommended: Permission Marketing

-My favorite marketing book is definitely Permission Marketing by Seth Godin and I would tell any aspiring marketer that it is required reading if you want a successful career in marketing.
+My favorite marketing book is definitely Permission Marketing by Seth Godin and I would tell any aspiring marketer that it is required reading if you want a successful career in this field and especially when you’re applying for a job as a marketer.
 Not only will you get an in-depth analysis on the importance of Inbound Marketing strategy but you will also get an excellent explanation of the principles that should be part of your inbound strategy.

 I really admire Godin as a marketer, he has quite rightfully come to the forefront of marketing mentors in the information age.
 Another benefit you gain from reading Godin’s work is after you read it you will be able to quite accurately tell this difference between a value adding marketing mentor and a marketing guru who aims to rip people off by selling courses.

 If you read this book, you will almost certainly understand the important concept of the progressive relationships between consumers and brands.

 Wyatt Mayham, Mayham Ventures